-In addition to the general goals of the Urea Cycle Disorders Rare Disease Consortium, which has its primary site at the Children's National Medical Center and focuses on this group of conditions, described earlier in this report, the Branch also supports a wide range of ongoing studies on these disorders through individual research grants.
+In addition to the general goals of the Urea Cycle Disorders Rare Disease Consortium, which has its primary site at the Children's National Medical Center and focuses on this group of conditions (described earlier in this report), the Branch also supports a wide range of ongoing studies on these disorders through individual research grants.
 Branch-supported efforts, including those conducted through the Urea Cycle Disorders Rare Disease Consortium, include the following:

+• Studies to:

-- Studies to: - Compare intellectual adaptive, and behavioral functioning in children with urea cycle disorders; - Create new animal models that more closely resemble the characteristics of specific urea cycle disorders; and - o Examine the pathophysiology of astrocytes in urea cycle disorders. - In addition to cross-sectional multicenter studies of patients with urea cycle disorders, clinical research efforts are also underway to determine the: - o Role of specific amino acids in the clinical variability of individuals treated with sodium phenylbutyrate - o Effect of treatment of individuals with urea cycle disorders with N-carbamylglutamate - o Medical management and nutritional interventions for difficult-to-treat urea cycle disorder patients - Gene therapy approaches to urea cycle disorders include creation of new mouse models, which more faithfully represent the typical clinical presentation of specific urea cycle disorders, such as ornithine transcarbamylase deficiency, and creation of conditional knockout mice to permit a better understanding of critical developmental time points and cell populations to target with therapeutic interventions.
+- o Compare intellectual, adaptive, and behavioral functioning in children with urea cycle disorders; - o Determine biomarkers of brain injury in ornithine transcarbamylase deficiency (OTCD) using anatomic imaging, fMRI, DTI, and magnetic resonance spectroscopy; - o Create new animal models that more closely resemble the characteristics of specific urea cycle disorders; and - o Examine the pathophysiology of astrocytes in urea cycle disorders. - In addition to cross-sectional multicenter studies of patients with urea cycle disorders, clinical research efforts are also underway to determine the: - o Role of specific amino acids in the clinical variability of individuals treated with sodium phenylbutyrate; - o Effect of treatment of individuals with urea cycle disorders with N-carbamylglutamate; and - o Medical management and nutritional interventions for difficult-to-treat urea cycle disorder patients. - Gene therapy approaches to urea cycle disorders include creation of new mouse models that more faithfully represent the typical clinical presentation of specific urea cycle disorders, such as OTCD, and creation of conditional knockout mice to permit a better understanding of critical developmental time points and cell populations to target with therapeutic interventions.